-- (1) Order the transcript or necessary portions therefrom and make the necessary financial arrangements with the court reporter immediately after filing the notice of appeal. - (2) Notify the district court clerk's office of all trial and any other necessary exhibits to be forwarded to the court of appeals.
+(1) Order the transcript or necessary portions therefrom and make the necessary financial arrangements with the court reporter immediately after filing the notice of appeal.

+(2) Notify the district court clerk's office of all trial and any other necessary exhibits to be forwarded to the court of appeals.
 Exhibits are not automatically transferred to the court of appeals.
-See 8th Cir.
-R. 10A. - (3) Decide whether a joint appendix or separate appendices will be prepared.
 See 8^{th} Cir.
+R. 10A.

+(3) Decide whether a joint appendix or separate appendices will be prepared.
+See 8^{th} Cir.
+R. 30A(b).

-R. 30A(b). - (4) Include only material relevant to the issues raised on appeal.
+(4) Include only material relevant to the issues raised on appeal.
 See FRAP 30.

-(5) The entire district court file or administrative agency file is available to the court and will be obtained by the clerk or accessed through PACER if the panel needs additional material.
+(5) The entire district court file or administrative agency file is available to the court and is available electronically if the panel needs additional material.